HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 (93, 1024, 1344)
 ```

-Note that this image has a total of 3 dimensions, and so will also be stored in
+Note that this image has a total of 3 dimensions, and so it will also be stored
-a 3D array:
+in a 3D array:

 ![](fig/tyx-array.png){alt="A diagram of a tyx image array" width='40%'}

-This makes the point that certain dimensions/axes aren't always in the same
+This makes the point that the dimensions don't always represent the same
-positions.
+quantities.
 For example, a 3D image array with shape (512, 512, 512) could
 represent a zyx, cyx or tyx image.
 We'll discuss this more in the next section.

 ## Dimension order